Chronic Migraine Medications and A New Relationship

 To somebody on the outside viewpoint, there is an endless and confusing amount of medications involved with handling a migraine.
 Most of us with chronic migraine have a container of some sort where we keep everything for a migraine attack.
 This can seem like something unreal and overwhelming to somebody who does not know about managing chronic migraine.
 When my boyfriend saw me going through my medicine container for the first time, he was extremely shocked.
 His initial thought was literally “Holy sh*t, this girl takes that many meds.”
 Bless his heart.
 This poor man is still afraid to go through my medication container to find something for me.

-Acute (abortive) medications for migraine
+Acute (abortive) medications

 These medications are intended to stop the migraine in its tracks.
 Once a migraine starts, you are supposed to take one of these medications so it can stop the migraine.
 The reality is very different though.
 When living with chronic migraine, there are more migraine days than the allotted abortive medications allowed per month.
 I use an injectable triptan as an abortive and I can tell this is something he is definitely not comfortable with.
 I swear he flinches when I use it.